ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 To get to the next level, I needed to go back to school.
 I saw the Planck as a ticket out of my comfort zone: a masterclass in constraint-driven design.
 By stripping away so many keys and adding thumb keys to (somewhat) compesnate, the Planck forces you to fundamentally reconsider the layout.
 Where does Enter go?
 Backspace?
 Where's the fucking right Shift?
 How do you remember where all the symbols are‽‽

 There are no easy answers, no one-size-fits-all solution.
 Not even close.
-The only way is a descent into the keyboard dark arts: the world of advanced QMK programming.
+The only way is a descent into the keyboard dark arts: the world of QMK, aka Quantum Mechanical Keyboard.
 This isn't just remapping keys and adding layers, it's an entire programming language for your keyboard.
-We're talking tap-hold timing intricacies that let home row keys double as fast-access modifiers, leader sequences that turn your keyboard into a command center, dynamic on-the-fly custom macros, and layering schemes so complex they'd make an Inception architect's head spin.
-Things no sane person using a standard layout would ever want or need.
+We're talking tap-hold and double/triple-tap timing intricacies, leader sequences that turn your keyboard into a command center, dynamic on-the-fly custom macros, and layering schemes so complex they'd make an Inception architect's head spin.
+The kind of things no sane person using a standard layout would ever want or need.
 The result is a layout that is custom-fitted like leather to each typist.

 It's that knowledge I was after.
 The Planck wasn't just a keyboard: it was an internship, a trial by fire in these dark arts.
 A vision quest.